 How long time should I work on treadmill to shed belly fat?

 Running on a treadmill makes your belly fat reduced in no time.
 Running is considered to be the best exercise when it comes to improving your fitness level, losing weight, and keeping your health under control.
 However, there are some ways you need to follow for making the best out of running.

 Once you get your intensity right and have buildup lots of physical fitness, begin to implement variations in your routine.
-For instance, run at a decent pace for 7 to 10 minutes and lower your speed for another 2 to 3 minutes.
+For instance, run at a decent pace for 7 to 10 minutes and lower your speed and incline for another 2 to 3 minutes.
 Repeat this entire process for another time.

 When it comes to how long you should run on the treadmill for reducing belly fat, the answer is quite simple.
 You may continue to run as long as it seems convenient and easy.
 When you put about 30 minutes on the tread every day, you will begin to notice the results.